krishnakadiyala/NPAcourse/labs/Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_11_Core_Command_Compliance.md

 ##### Step 7

 Add two tasks that will _assert_ the data returned from the stored variables and check the specified filesystems to make sure they are at a desired storage space and availability.

 >Note: This task will run conditional logic to check that `if` data stored in `percent` is greater `>` than or equal `=` to the presented data which is integer of `50` then it will return either `True` or `False` in the form of `success_msg` or `fail_msg`.

+The assertion is also using `| int` after the `percent` because you can see the percent value is actually a string.
+So this is using something called a Jinja filter (more on this later!) to convert the string to an integer so mathmatical operations can be performed on the data.

 ```yaml